markproy/bird-classification-workshop/docs/lab2-train-model.md

 * S3 data distribution type: `FullyReplicated`.
 * URI: `s3://<bucket-name>/train/`, replacing `<bucket-name>` with the name of your S3 bucket.

-For `S3 output path`, use `s3://<bucket-name>/output`, replacing `<bucket-name>` with the name of your S3 bucket.
-This is the place where SageMaker will place the resulting model artifacts for the trained image classification model.
+For `S3 output path`, use `s3://<bucket-name>/`, replacing `<bucket-name>` with the name of your S3 bucket.
+This is the base path of the place where SageMaker will place the resulting model artifacts for the trained image classification model.
+Under this base path, SageMaker will create a folder with the same name you provided for the training job, and under that it will create an `output` folder.
+The artifacts will be in a file named `model.tar.gz`, and it will be used by the inference engine hosted by the SageMaker endpoint that you will create in [Lab 3](lab3-host-model.md).

+Once all of your parameters for the job have been entered, click `Create training job`.
+If your training job fails for any reason, you can easily `Clone` the training job, making any necessary changes before finally clicking `Create training job` for the new job.

 ### Other mechanisms for creating trained models using SageMaker

-In the prior section, you created a training job from the console by eventually clicking `Create training job`.
+In the prior section, you created a training job from the SageMaker console by eventually clicking `Create training job`.
 Note that you can train models using SageMaker from a Jupyter notebook, or from a CI/CD pipeline, or using the AWS CLI as well.

 ## View the results of the training

-Click on training job to view details.
+* Click on training job to view details.

-Click on `view logs`.
+* Click on `View logs` in the `Monitoring` section towards the bottom of the page of job details.
+Note that it could take a couple of minutes before the job is executing and the log files are available for viewing.

-Pick the latest log stream.
+* Pick the latest log stream.

-Should see logging of progress for each epoch.
+* You will see logging of progress for each epoch of the training job.
 Pay attention to `Validation-accuracy`, as it should be steadily increasing.
+If you had more time available, you could significantly increase the number of epochs and see additional accuracy improvements.

 **Provide script or Jupyter notebook to view the accuracy progress by epoch.**

-Results are saved in `model.tar.gz` in the specified output directory.
-Navigate to the S3 console and drill down into your S3 bucket to find the model artifacts.
+As stated earlier, the training model artifacts are saved in `model.tar.gz` in the specified output directory.
+Navigate to the S3 console, and drill down into your S3 bucket to find the model artifacts.
 That file will be used to create a model for inference.

 ## Navigation